 In July 2013, after a series of collaborative discussions among CLF, ENRLC, EPA Region 1, and Vermont ANR, EPA Region 1 sent a Corrective Action Plan to the State.
-The Plan comprehensively addressed the key issues we raised in the Petition process and represents an important victory for clean water in Vermont.
+The Plan comprehensively addressed the key issues we raised in the Petition process and represented an important victory for clean water in Vermont.
 EPA plans to deny the Petition after Vermont addresses one outstanding issue regarding phosphorus limits and funding at wastewater treatment facilities in the State.